signavio/tech-blog/_posts/2017-10-18-code-camp-projects-2017.md

 When a bug is discovered, it can sometimes be a challenge to locate where exactly it is in the code.
 When you're collaborating with many people on a team, it can also be a bit tricky to find a solution, because it's not always easy to figure out how the bug happened or what caused it or if it was caused by a change someone else made.

 That's where this system comes into play.
-How it works is that as soon as a bug occurs, the developers and support engineers get an automatic notification and can track the exact place in the code where the bug has occured.
+How it works is that as soon as a bug occurs, the developers and support engineers get an automatic notification and can track the exact place in the code where the bug has occurred.
 The system tells use the name of the engineer who is most likely to know how to fix it.
 The goal is to locate and fix bugs before users can even notice them.